INFORMATIVE NEWS:

 In today’s fast-paced, safety-conscious environments, automatic doors have become a standard feature in many commercial, healthcare, and public buildings.
 However, while these doors offer convenience and accessibility, they also present certain safety and operational challenges – especially in high-traffic areas.
 That’s where automatic door barriers come in.

-Whether you’re a facilities manager, architect, or business owner, understanding the purpose and benefits of fitting automatic door barriers – such as door protection bars and door hoop barriers – can help ensure your entrances remain safe, compliant, and efficient.
+Whether you’re a facilities manager, architect, or business owner, understanding the purpose and benefits of fitting automatic door barriers – such as protection bars and hoop barriers – can help ensure your entrances remain safe, compliant, and efficient.

 1. Safety First: Protecting People